vyperlang/vyper/docs/compiler-notes.rst

   - Consequently slightly confusing error message of `Cannot assign uint256 to int128` does occur, but seemed to be a reasonable trade off (don't have to convert(xxxx, uint256) on assingment).

+**Comparisons / Boolean Operations*

+- Comparisons
+  - As long as all members of are of the same type -comparisons are supported.
+- Boolean `and`, `or` operations are supported.
+    - Currently not short-circuited (VIP pending)

+** Membership **

+- Array membership e.g. `assert a in self.owners` is supported.

 *Compound Statements*

 **Functions**

+- Function Annotations are forced, as Vyper is statically typed.
 - Inline (or inline private) functions are not permitted, this could lead to confusion, especially with regards to scoping (naming the inline function the same as another global function), therefore this should be disallowed: